apache/openwhisk-deploy-kube/docs/configurationChoices.md

       advantages of this configuration are lower latency on container management operations and robustness of the code paths being used (since they are the same as in the default system).
-The primary disadvantage is that it does not leverage Kubernetes to simplify resource management, security configuration, etc. for user containers.
+The primary disadvantages are (1) that it does not leverage Kubernetes to simplify resource management, security configuration, etc. for user containers and (2) it cannot be used if the underlying container engine is containerd or cri-o.
   2. `KubernetesContainerFactory` is a truly Kubernetes-native design where although the Invoker is still responsible for managing the cache of available user containers, the Invoker relies on Kubernetes to